-- 1 MQSC commands read.

-- 0 commands have a syntax error.
+One MQSC commands read.
+No commands have a syntax error.
+All valid MQSC commands were processed.

-- 0 commands cannot be processed.

-- 7. The command prompt is now displayed again.
+7. The command prompt is now displayed again.

 To test the queue and queue manager, use the samples amqsput (to put a message on the queue) and amqsget (to get the message from the queue):